 Letters of Recommendation

-Students are asked to submit three letters of recommendation for the MPA and MAIR degree programs.
+Students are asked to submit three letters of recommendation for the MPA, MAIR and PDGC degree programs.
 For students who have only recently completed their undergraduate degree, two letters should come from faculty members with whom they have studied, with one from a supervisor from a professional work/internship setting.
 For students with several years of experience, it is still preferred (but not required) that at least one academic referee, with the two other letters from professional work supervisors.

 Letters of Recommendation FAQ